-If you like caves you’re in the right place because in Apuseni you will find more than 400 caves, gorges and karts constructions like Cetatile Ponorului from the Padis plateau, a singular phenomenon in Romania’s landscape that you shouldn’t miss.
+If you like caves you’re in the right place because in Apuseni you’ll find more than 400 caves, gorges and karts formations like Cetatile Ponorului from the Padis plateau.

-Explore the Wind Cave (47 km), the longest cave in the country, the Bear’s Cave, Meziad Cave and Scarisoara Cave where you’ll see the biggest underground glacier in Romania, and second largest in Europe.
+Explore the Wind Cave (47 km), the longest cave in the country, the Bear’s Cave, Meziad Cave and Scarisoara Cave where you’ll see the biggest underground glacier in Romania and the second largest in Europe.

-Sustainable tourism is one of the few viable options for preserving the wilderness of the Carpathians, giving local communities alternative sources of revenue.
-Next time you go hiking, keep in mind that your behavior makes things better or worst.
+Sustainable tourism is one of the few viable options for preserving the wilderness of the Carpathian Mountains, giving local communities alternative sources of revenue.
+Next time you go hiking, keep in mind that your behavior makes things better or worse.
 Use only local accommodations, don’t hunt or scare wild animals, don’t litter and always keep to the marked trail.